riccardodm97/QA-QG/README.md

 To tackled these tasks we developed and implemented multiple neural architectures and took advantage of the two most popular ones in the NLP field: Recurrent Neural Networks (RNN) and Transformers.

-All the information, details and results regarding this project can be found in the [report](report.pdf)
+All the information, details and results regarding this project can be found in the [report](report.pdf).

 ### QA example